All Episodes

 You'll find out what we're discussing in mere moments.

-El Rush Ball behind the golden EIB microphone at 800 28282 from the UK Guardian.
+El Rushball behind the golden EIB microphone at 800-282-2882 from the UK Guardian.

-Barack Obama is under growing pressure to release a letter that reveals the U.S. grudgingly supported freeing a Lockerbie bummer on compassionate grounds.
+By the way, one of the preferred publications on the receiving end of the Afghanistan war docks, Barack Obama is under growing pressure to release a letter that reveals the U.S. grudgingly supported freeing a Lockerbie bomber on compassionate grounds.

-Eight days before this is by the way, this is July 25th this year, eight days before the bomber was released from prison because he was dying from inoperable prostate cancer.
+The letter was sent to Scottish ministers by a senior diplomat at the U.S. Embassy in London last week, eight days before, by the way, this is July 25th this year, eight days before the bomber was released from prison because he was dying from inoperable prostate cancer.

-After all he's got his priorities here.
+After all, he's got his priorities here.

 And about that, the release of some 91,000 secret U.S. military documents on the Afghanistan war is just the beginning, according to the WikiLeaks founder.